Marie Gluesenkamp Perez

-Kristina Marie Gluesenkamp Perez (Note: Pronounced /ˈɡluːzənkæmp/) (née Perez; born June 4, 1988) is an American politician.
-A member of the Democratic Party, she has been the United States representative for Washington's 3rd congressional district since 2023.
-She serves as a co-chair of the Blue Dog Coalition.
+Kristina Marie Gluesenkamp Perez (Note: Pronounced /ˈɡluːzənkæmp/) (née Perez; born June 4, 1988) is an American politician serving as the United States representative for Washington's 3rd congressional district since 2023.
+A member of the Democratic Party, she is a co-chair of the Blue Dog Coalition.
+Gluesenkamp Perez was first elected to Congress in 2022, defeating Republican nominee Joe Kent in an upset, and was re-elected in 2024 in a rematch.
+She is seeking a third term in the 2026 election, in which she faces Republican John Braun, the minority leader of the Washington State Senate.

+Gluesenkamp Perez co-owned an auto repair shop with her husband before her election to Congress.
+In the House, she has been described as one of the most centrist Democrats in the chamber, breaking with her party on several issues.
+A member of the House Committee on Appropriations since 2025, Gluesenkamp Perez co-led the reauthorization of the Secure Rural Schools program, which was signed into law in December 2025.
+She has also emphasized her role in supporting federal right to repair legislation and securing federal funding to replace the aging Interstate Bridge among other issues.

-Early life and career
+Early life and education

-On June 4, 1988, Kristina Marie Gluesenkamp Perez was born as Kristina Marie Pérez in Harris County, Texas.
+Kristina Marie Perez was born on June 4, 1988, in Harris County, Texas.
 Her father immigrated from Mexico, while her mother's family has roots in Washington.
+Her maternal side includes a long line of loggers, as well as a great-great-grandfather who worked as a quarry foreman in the state.
+Her grandfather was a carpenter in Bellingham.

 Her parents met at Western Washington University and then moved to Texas.
-Her father was a pastor at an evangelical church.
-The youngest of four children, she grew up in Houston, Texas, in a family where her mother home-schooled her children in their early years.
+Her father was a pastor at an evangelical church, and her mother home-schooled the children during their early years.
+She was the youngest of four and was raised in Houston.

-Gluesenkamp Perez comes from a long line of loggers on her mother's side.
-Her great-great-grandfather was a quarry foreman in Washington, and her grandfather, Herbert Gilmore, was a carpenter in Bellevue.

-After high school, Gluesenkamp Perez initially attended Warren Wilson College and then transferred to Reed College in Portland, Oregon.
-She worked in a cafe and at a manufacturing plant to pay for tuition.
-Gluesenkamp Perez graduated from college in 2012 with a degree in economics.
-She met her husband, Dean Gluesenkamp, while co-managing Reed Bike Co-Op at Reed College.
-They opened an automobile repair shop and moved to rural Skamania County in Washington, where they built their own home.
+After high school, Perez initially attended Warren Wilson College and then transferred to Reed College in Portland, Oregon.
+She worked in a cafe and in production work to pay for tuition.
+She graduated from college in 2012 with a degree in economics.

+Early career

+Perez met her future husband, Dean Gluesenkamp, in her senior year while managing the Reed Bike Co-op, where she worked as a bicycle mechanic.
+At the time, he was a mobile car mechanic.
+After she finished college, they opened an automobile repair shop and moved to rural Skamania County in Washington, where they built their own home.

-In 2016, Gluesenkamp Perez entered politics, when she ran for Skamania County commissioner but lost, receiving 32.8% of the vote in the primary and 46.3% in the general election.
+Gluesenkamp Perez began her political career in 2016, when she ran for Skamania County commissioner but was unsuccessful, receiving 32.8% of the vote in the primary and 46.3% in the general election.
 She supported Bernie Sanders in the 2016 Democratic Party presidential primaries.

-In 2018, Gluesenkamp Perez ran for the position of Skamania County Public Utility District commissioner, but was unsuccessful.
-In 2018, Gluesenkamp Perez began serving on the Underwood Conservation District board.
-From 2020 to 2022, Gluesenkamp Perez served on the Washington State Democratic Party executive committee.
+She ran again for office in 2018 for Skamania County Public Utility District commissioner but was again unsuccessful.
+That year, Gluesenkamp Perez began serving on the Underwood Conservation District board.
+From 2020 to 2022, she served on the Washington State Democratic Party executive committee.